mdbobskiy777/batya/README.md

 This is educational project from course "React: way of Samurai" on YouTube ( ͡° ͜ʖ ͡°).
-It`s my first "big" project in React, using a lot of features.
+It is my first "big" project in React, using a lot of features.
 It will not work, if you have not accaunt in https://social-network.samuraijs.com/